Urigo/angular-meteor/README.md

     meteor add urigo:angular2-meteor
 ````

-This package adds its HTML processor, so you'll also need to remove the standard HTML processor.
+This package adds own HTML processor, so you'll also need to remove the standard HTML processor:

 ````
    meteor remove blaze-html-templates